 She continues to pick things up and put them in her pockets.

 Amy Leibrand is an image-based artist whose focus is visual storytelling.
 Her artworks explore themes ranging from self-doubt and risk to ridiculous beauty standards.
 Amy begins her process by taking photographs with either digital or analog cameras.
 She then physically and/or digitally manipulates and composites to tell a story.
 She uses a variety of physical and digital methods in creating a final piece.
 Her recent work involves layering the interior of eggshells with instant film emulsions and suspending film emulsions between monofilament in a boxed space.
 Her work has gained international attention through exhibits in Paris, Berlin, London and major U.S. cities, and through publication in VICE magazine, New York Times Lens, LensCulture and others.
-She was featured in a segment on WOSU’s Emmy Award-winning television program, Broad & High, which aired in major PBS markets throughout the U.S.
+In 2014, Amy was featured in a segment on WOSU’s Emmy Award-winning television program, Broad & High, which is still airing in syndication on PBS channels throughout the U.S.

 Amy has curated numerous juried exhibits in Columbus.
 In 2013, she founded EXPOSURE Mobile Photo, a gallery exhibition that involved 300 works by 60 artists from around the world and was named by Columbus Alive as one of the best exhibits of 2014.
 She currently holds dual positions of Treasurer and Membership Coordinator for CAW: Creative Arts of Women, a Columbus-based organization with nearly 100 active members.
-Amy is also an Administrator for the Art and Artists Of network, which has more than 10,000 members Ohio-wide.
 She is a research scientist by profession and an artist by passion.

 Lisa McLymont is a visual artist, designer and self-identified creative nomad.
 She was born in Manhattan, NY, to first generation Jamaican American parents, and has lived and worked as an independent designer and artist in Columbus, Ohio for most of her life.
 She became interested in art at an early age, influenced by her father’s love of music, her mother’s love of expression, and their shared love of beauty.